chuck-sys/personal-site/portfolio.md

 Rocket2 is a slack bot management utility used for dealing with UBC Launch Pad.
 This project was a group effort by a team of people over a few months of the school year.
-We have spent <span id="rocket2-months"></span> on it.
+We have spent <span id="rocket2-months"></span> months on it.
 It basically functions as an all-in-one command line that relays commands directed at our slack bot to our servers.

 I helped in designing and implementing our database backend, creating and automating documentation deployment, automating testing on our database, and